Motörhead: 1975–1977: Formation and early years

 Lemmy was dismissed from Hawkwind in May 1975 after being arrested in Canada for drug possession; he said "the band dismissed me for doing the wrong drugs".
-Now on his own, Lemmy decided to form a new band called Motörhead, the name was inspired by the final song he had written for Hawkwind.
+Now on his own, Lemmy decided to form a new band called Motörhead, the name being inspired by the final song he had written for Hawkwind.

 Lemmy wanted the music to be "fast and vicious, just like the MC5".
 His stated aim was to "concentrate on very basic music: loud, fast, city, raucous, arrogant, paranoid, speedfreak rock n roll ... it will be so loud that if we move in next door to you, your lawn will die".
 He recruited guitarist Larry Wallis (formerly of Pink Fairies) on the recommendation of Mick Farren, based on Wallis' work with Steve Peregrin Took's band Shagrat, and Lucas Fox on drums.
 According to Lemmy, the band's first practice was at the now defunct Sound Management rehearsal studios, in Kings Road, Chelsea in 1975.
 Sound Management leased the basement area of furniture store The Furniture Cave, located in adjacent Lots Road.
 Kilmister has said they used to steal equipment, as the band was short on gear.
 Their first engagement was supporting Greenslade at The Roundhouse, London on 20 July 1975.
 On 19 October, having played 10 gigs, they became the supporting act to Blue Öyster Cult at the Hammersmith Odeon.

 The band were contracted to United Artists by Andrew Lauder, the A&R man for Lemmy's previous band, Hawkwind.
 They recorded sessions at Rockfield Studios in Monmouth with producer Dave Edmunds, during which Fox proved to be unreliable and was replaced by drummer Phil "Philthy Animal" Taylor, a casual acquaintance of Lemmy's.
 Their record label was dissatisfied with the material and refused to release it, although it was subsequently issued as On Parole in 1979 after the band had established some success.